Qarj/kpi-dashboard/Plan.md

         - [x] Post to Queue URL
             - [x] Remember Report id reponse (does not need to be put in DB)
         - [x] Post to Get with response from Queue
-            - [ ] Parse Adobe response into array
+            - [x] Parse Adobe response into array
-        - [ ] Show table response, one table row per day
+        - [x] Show table response, one table row per day
+        - [ ] Handle report not yet ready error
+            - [ ] Wait 5 seconds, then try again
+                - [ ] for fake urls, wait 0 seconds
+                - [ ] double wait time after each failure
+            - [ ] Timeout of 3 attempts
+    - [ ] Graph

-        - [ ] Return page with JavaScript graphing library pointing to array
+        - [ ] return page with JavaScript graphing library pointing to array
 - [ ] Create fake Adobe endpoint
     - method=Report.Queue
         - [ ] Must have content type header `Content-Type: application/json`